gazebosim/gz-transport/tutorials/20_env_variables.md

-Similar to how you can programatically customize the behavior of your nodes or specify some options when you advertise a topic, it is possible to use an environment variable to tweak the behavior of Ignition Transport.
+Similar to how you can programatically customize the behavior of your nodes or specify some options when you advertise a topic, it is possible to use an environment variable to tweak the behavior of Gazebo Transport.
 Below are descriptions of the available environment variables:

 * **IGN_DISCOVERY_MSG_PORT**